Quick Summary

 You can choose a foreign individual to serve as your trustee, but this carries greater risks.
 Individual trustees typically don’t have access to a team of lawyers and accountants like corporate trustees do.
 They may also not have liability insurance, putting your assets at risk if something goes wrong.

 In this step, you’ll work with an asset protection attorney to set up the trust.
-This part of the process involves drawing up trust documents and determining the distribution of assets in your trust.
+This part of the process involves drawing up trust documents and setting the rules for how assets in your trust will be managed and distributed.

 Next, you’ll need to transfer assets into the control of the entity you’ve chosen as your trustee.
-One way to do this is by creating a limited liability company (LLC), transferring assets to the LLC, and then finally transferring the LLC to the trust.
+This involves:

 The IRS has strict reporting requirements when it comes to paying taxes on assets in offshore trusts.
 The IRS requires a U.S. person (settlor or beneficiary) to file Form 3520 when they: